4t1n/word-counter/README.md

-    nginx.conf.webserver: Nginx configuration for the web servers nginx.conf.loadbalancer: Nginx configuration for the load balancer Dockerfile.webserver: Dockerfile for building the web server Docker image Dockerfile.loadbalancer: Dockerfile for building the load balancer Docker image docker-compose.yml: Docker Compose file for starting the application index.html, js/, css/: Static content for the web servers
+    nginx.conf.webserver: Nginx configuration for the web servers nginx.conf.loadbalancer: Nginx configuration for the load balancer Dockerfile.webserver: Dockerfile for building the web server Docker image Dockerfile.loadbalancer: Dockerfile for building the load balancing Docker image docker-compose.yml: Docker Compose file for starting the application index.html, js/, css/: Static content for the web servers